John Africa: Philadelphia

+Death

-After MOVE, John Africa moved to a new location on Osage Ave. in West Philadelphia, law enforcement officials obtained permission from the Mayor's office to evict members of MOVE due to neighborhood complaints of obscenity and arrest warrants.
+After MOVE, John Africa moved to a new location on Osage Avenue in West Philadelphia, law enforcement officials obtained permission from the Mayor's office to evict members of MOVE due to neighborhood complaints of obscenity and arrest warrants.
 On May 13, 1985, they attempted to evict MOVE and execute arrest warrants.
 Non-compliance by MOVE developed into an armed standoff and firefight.

 Eleven MOVE members, including John Africa, five other adults and five children died in the resulting fire.
 Although the members were all huddled in the basement with access to a back alley, the alley was under police gunfire.
 The lone surviving woman described bullets flying all around during her first escape attempt, and the lone surviving child described hearing the sound of automatic gunfire when they tried to flee from the fire.
 Police officers at the scene denied these claims.
 Only Ramona and Birdie Africa survived, though both suffered severe burns.
 Birdie was released but Ramona was convicted and sentenced to serve the maximum sentence of 7 years in prison.
 She served the full time.
-Despite the fact that the Philadelphia Police and Fire Departments were found guilty of negligence by the Philadelphia Special Investigation Commission (MOVE) no criminal charges were ever filed against any of the perpetrators of the bombing, arson, and resulting deaths.
+Despite the fact that the Philadelphia Police and Fire Departments were found guilty of negligence by the Philadelphia Special Investigation Commission (MOVE), no criminal charges were ever filed against any of the perpetrators of the bombing, arson, and resulting deaths.

 Teachings

-John Africa has been classified as an anarcho-primitivist.
+John Africa's philosophy has been classified as anarcho-primitivist.
 His teachings emphasized the importance of all life and the ways in which capitalism, war, racism, and other social forces serve as direct opposition to this reality.
 He encouraged strict vegetarianism, raw food, and communal living.
 According to MOVE's website, "John Africa despises prejudice, despised the man-made standard of inferior-superior," and "John Africa teach MOVE people to believe in and love life, to understand the absolute necessity of life and protect all life equally, meaning all living beings (people, animals, water, soil, air)".